 In 1985, Mrs. Harris graduated from Hernando High School as an intellectual, member of the hall of fame, and member of the honor society.
 She attended Northwest Community College from 1985-1987 where she was a flutist in the band and a member of Phi Theta Kappa; she graduated with an Associate of Arts Degree in 1987.
 Mrs. Harris transferred to the University of Mississippi in 1987 where she was a member of Phi Kappa Phi; she completed her education in 1989, graduating with a Bachelor of Arts in Education Degree focusing on library science, and later added a certification to teach reading in the state of Mississippi.
 After marrying, Mrs. Harris pursued and completed a Master's of Library and Information Science Degree from the University of Southern Mississippi from 1995-1998.

 Mrs. Harris began her library career as the branch manager of the M.R.
 Dye Library in Horn Lake, MS for two years.
 She left the public library field to become a school librarian and served at Sacred Heart School in Walls, MS for one year before eventually moving closer to home to serve as the librarian at Hernando Elementary School for 2.5 years.
 At this time, Mrs. Harris took a hiatus to pursue and complete a master's degree.
-She then began her career with Memphis City Schools at Westwood Elementary School where she served for 7.5 years, moved to Westwood High School for six years; Manassas High School for two years; Houston High School for one year; and Ridgeway High School where she is currently serving in her eighth year as librarian.
+She then began her career with Memphis City Schools at Westwood Elementary School where she served for 7.5 years, moved to Westwood High School for six years; Manassas High School for two years; Houston High School for one year; and Ridgeway High School where she is currently serving in her ninth year as librarian.

 Degrees and Certifications: